giesselmann/nanopype/docs/configuration.md

 ## Workflow

 The default workflow configuration **config.yaml** in the installation directory serves as a template and needs to be copied to each working directory.
 The meaning of tool specific parameters is explained in the **Modules** section.
-Raw data is stored in per flow-cell run folders.
-Nanopype is parsing the Flow-Cell ID, its type and the used sequencing kit from the name.
+Raw data is stored in per flow cell run folders.
+Nanopype is parsing the flow cell ID, its type and the used sequencing kit from the name.
 A possible naming pattern is:

 > 20180101_FAH12345_FLO-MIN106_SQK-LSK108_WA01